APIOps/community-resources/community-plan-2017.md

 * [APIOps Tampere](https://www.meetup.com/APIOps-Tampere/)
 * [APIOps Helsinki](https://www.meetup.com/APIOps-Helsinki/)

 To start a new local group, there are few requirements.
-First you need two people to act as organizers of the local group.
+* First you need two people to act as organizers of the local group.
+* Secondly, you need facilities for first the meetup.
+* Thirdly, you need to setup meetup.com group.
+Needed graphics will be provided by Global Network.
+Contact information below.

 Rampup phase candidate groups: